 Deficiency Judgments Allowed in Louisiana Foreclosures

-In either type of judicial foreclosure proceeding in Louisiana, the court may grant a deficiency judgment, provided that the property was appraised prior to the sale (La.
+In either type of judicial foreclosure proceeding in Louisiana, the court may grant a deficiency judgment, provided that the property was appraised prior to the sale (unless the appraisal requirement is waived in the mortgage) (La.
 Code Civ.
 Proc.
 Ann. art.
 2771).

 Process to Get a Deficiency Judgment in an Executory Proceeding